ymz-ncnk/sync-consensus-algorithm/Sync Consensus Algorithm.md

 Second, a node is synchronized with the sync basis only when it has all completed and no interskip transactions.
-At the same time, nodes from previous epochs cannot trust their completed and interrupted transactions, so they have to reload the former and delete the latter.
+At the same time, nodes from previous epochs cannot trust their completed and interrupted transactions (that are after checkpoint), so they have to reload the former and delete the latter.

 Finally, to speed up the synchronization process, we can resort to some optimizations, for example, try to minimize the number of insteskips in the sync